- Competition does not satisfy the industry’s need for filters

 - Our filter will be the preferred solution

 Many Ballast Water Treatment Systems are certified today according to IMO and USCG guideline.
 The problem is simply that the systems don’t work in real time treatment on board of most ships.
-Water quality in many harbors is much worse in comparison to the usual setup in testing and certifying.
+Water quality in many harbours is much worse in comparison to the usual setup in testing and certifying.
 Furthermore, some test facilities even base the test on land and perform sedimentation process on the water even before the testing in order to pass the test and acquire certification.

 That raises the question of quality of the performed test as well as a bigger issue of actual performance in practice.
 With that in mind, it is really not hard to imagine why, according to the article by American Bureau of Shipping, results of studies performed on boats are appalling.